ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 <strong>Personal</strong>
 <ul>
 <li>Keep track of file revisions when working iteratively (this is often referred to as version control).</li>
-<li>Safely experiment because you can always step back to the previous save version.</li>
+<li>Safely experiment because you can always step back to the previous version.</li>
 <li>No need to give your files version indicating names, like essay_v1.txt, essay_v2.txt and so on.</li>
-<li>It doesn´t play a role if you want to work on a single file or a multi-file project organized in many folders.</li>
+<li>It doesn´t play a role if you want to work on a single file or a multi-file project organized in multiple folders.</li>
 <li>Convert any file or folder structure into a project that is under version control.</li>
 <li>Have the advantage of powerful version control without the need to setup a server or creating an account somewhere.</li>
 <li>Work consistently on multiple different operating systems, like MacOS, Linux and Windows.</li>